jaqweexp/100-days-of-code/log.md

 ### Day 5: June 7, 2017

-**Today's Progress**: Still can't get the javascript to work, going to switch to a jquery solution
+**Today's Progress**: Slideshow - Still can't get the javascript to work, going to switch to a jquery solution

 **Thoughts**: The javascript is over complicated for no reason, this can definitely be achevied with jquery, much more simple